-I just sent my son to his first day of preschool… in pink panties.
-After trying very hard to convince him to wear one of the many pairs of undies we bought him for Christmas, I eventually gave up.
+I just sent my son to preschool… in pink panties.
+After trying very hard to convince him to wear one of the many pairs of undies we bought him, I eventually gave up.

 It isn’t exactly unusual for him.
 He loves parading around in his big sister’s tutus and jelly sandals – in fact, he sometimes wears them to the park.
 And while his eccentric dress code does raise a few eyebrows, with some people going so far as to suggest we don’t “encourage” his penchant for pink, my husband and I have decided to simply let him be.
-It’s 2019 after all, and high time we do away with gender stereotypes.
+After all, it’s high time we do away with gender stereotypes.

 That doesn’t mean we’re rushing off to buy him sequins and skirts – although he would probably be delighted if we did!
 But it does mean we’ve abandoned the idea of forcing him into a T-shirt and shorts – an ensemble he actually quite likes (if said T-shirt comes in pink).

 While other people have made me question my parenting style and consider me a little too laissez-faire in this department, I’ve always been taught to march to the beat of my own drum, so why wouldn’t I afford my child the same freedom?
-As Kate Hudson so eloquently put it in a recent interview: “I raise and will continue to raise my children, both my boys and girl to feel free to be exactly who they want to be.”
+As Kate Hudson so eloquently put it in an interview: “I raise and will continue to raise my children, both my boys and girl, to feel free to be exactly who they want to be.”
 Ditto.

 Of course, it’s not always that easy.
 Judgements from other parents aside, books and movies continue to reinforce these stereotypes with stories of brave knights and helpless princesses.
 Trying to parent within these narrow definitions of gender is challenging, but it’s even more limiting for the child’s development.